colin-mccarthy/tanzu_build/exercises/01_docker_push.md

 ## The Kind cluster should have Harbor already installed.

-URL: `core.harbor.domain` (This should have been set in your `/etc/hosts` file before running the srcipt)
+URL: `https://core.harbor.domain` (This should have been set in your `/etc/hosts` file before running the srcipt)

 UN: `Admin`